hannahgsimon/HALModeling2024/README.md

 - Lattice-Based Simulation: Supports cell migration, proliferation, and other on-lattice behaviors.
 - Customizable Interactions: Designed to work with various cell functions by integrating the CellFunctions class.
 - Efficient Updates: Optimized for adding and removing multiple elements at each timestep, ensuring scalability for large simulations.
+- Each timestep 1 random triggering cell is removed.
+Lymphocyte migration depends on the presence of triggering cells.

 ## Prerequisites
 - Java Development Kit (JDK): Version 8 or higher.